 I don’t like to choose themes that are overly fancy colors, graphics, pictures, flash videos and other decorative things.
 As I said before, this in my experience takes away from the user experience because it distracts them from content and since most people look for content on a website, I want to keep it simple.

-2. Here are themes I consider to the best for most sites:
+Here are 3 WordPress themes I consider to the best for most sites:

-Zenlite.
-VERY simple theme.
+1) Zenlite.
+A very simple theme.
 It basically allows for content to take up the entire page.
 If you’re looking for a site that’s almost as plain as can be, this one is good to use.

-Platform.
-I actually use this theme on this site and I have to say I love it.
+2) Platform.
+I actually used this one on this site and I have to say I loved it until I learned it wasn’t mobile friendly (It may have changed since so don’t cross this option out!).
 It does allow for massive customization and I’m not even using this theme to 10% of it’s potential, but this is more than enough for me since my main focus is content.

-Twenty Twelve.
-In many ways, this theme reminds me of Zenlite.
+3) Twenty Twelve.
+In many ways, this one reminds me of Zenlite.
 Also simple to use.

 Here’s a few examples: